nguyencam275/Projects/README.md

 This project involves analyzing AirBnB data as a Host to offer optimal and competitive pricing.
 Utilized JMP and Regression analyses.

 ## AirBnB Marketing Analytics
 This project involves analyzing AirBnB data as a Host to find the most important factors for receiving good ratings.
-Utilized machine learning, JMP, and R.
+Utilized machine learning, text mining, JMP, and R.